robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

 Option #1: Create an Azure authentication app
 ==============================================

-We will now create an Azure authentication app and get the necessary credentials so Robusta can access Prometheus data.
+Create an Azure authentication app and get credentials for Robusta to access Prometheus data:

-1. Follow this Azure guide to `Register an app with Azure Active Directory <https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-self-managed-grafana-azure-active-directory#register-an-app-with-azure-active-directory>`_
+1. Follow the Azure guide to `register an app with Azure Active Directory <https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-self-managed-grafana-azure-active-directory#register-an-app-with-azure-active-directory>`_

-2. In your generated_values.yaml file add the following environment variables from the previous step.
+2. In your generated_values.yaml file add environment variables from the previous step.

 .. code-block:: yaml